grettke/help/help.md

 # Hacking

+    ID: B7CE60F5-5510-4358-8DD5-D42D9A2F4D9B

 ## Common Configurations

+    noweb-ref: Hacking-Common-Configurations

+    ID: BE02A401-AFF6-4B64-B7F3-589C69CA7099

 This system configures `text-mode` and `prog-mode` very similarly:

 -   EMACS **exists** to help you work with text.
--   EMACS' entire configuration helps you work with text whether it is in a specific mode or not.
+-   EMACS&rsquo; entire configuration helps you work with text whether it is in a specific mode or not.
--   Org-Mode's motto is "**Organize Your Life In Plain Text!**".
+-   Org-Mode&rsquo;s motto is &ldquo;**Organize Your Life In Plain Text!**&rdquo;.
 -   From an EMACS and a LP perspective `text-mode` **is a** programming mode.
 -   In this system: **Text is the User-Interface**.

-This system does not rely on `prog-mode` inheritance to configure it's hacking
+This system does not rely on `prog-mode` inheritance to configure it&rsquo;s hacking
 modes:

 -   The EMACS literature advises that modes extend `text-mode` or `prog-mode`